gsrivast31/instasense/README.md

 ==========

 This is a sample application for submitting feedbacks.
-It uses Node.JS, express, Mongodb, Bootstrap and Socket.IO.
+It uses Node.JS, express, Mongodb, Bootstrap, Backbone and Socket.IO.

 You need to have node and mongo installed for running this application.
 To run the application, run following